amir-za/amir-za/README.md

 - 👋 Hi, I’m @amir-za
-- 👀 I’m interested in python matlab
+- 👀 I’m interested in matlab and python
 - 🌱 I’m currently learning unity and c#
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...